biol4559-uva/CompEvoBio_modules/Module_1/Rivanna_basics.md

 • `cat`: prints out the contents of a file <br>
 • `less -S`:  lets you scroll through a file.
 The -S flag prevents line-wrapping<br>
 • `wc -l`: How many lines are in an text input stream<br>
+• `|`: this is a pipe.
+It lets you direct the output of one program into the input of another.
+For instance, to determine how many files are in a directory type: `ls -lh | wc -l`

 6. You have three main places to go on Rivanna:
 • `~/`: this is your home directory.
-How much space do you have on it?
+How many files are there in your home directory?
 • `/scratch/USERNAME`: this is your scratch directory.
 How much space do you have on it?
 • `/project/biol4559-aob2x`: this is our shared project directory.
 Are there hidden files there?
 If so, what does the hidden file say?